Are you searching for ways to combat inflation by cutting expenses and saving money? Then, we got you covered.

 In this day and age, it’s effortless to shop online.
 With sites you frequent, you can save your credit card information, making it easier to impulse buy since you don’t have to reach for your wallet every time.
 One added, “If you must go into your wallet to grab a credit card manually, it adds an extra step and makes you rethink the purchase.”

 Join any Buy Nothing or local Buy Groups on Facebook.
 People are turning to these groups to donate unused items rather than to a secondhand store.
+These groups are great places to get stuff for free.
 Someone shared, “The amount of things I’ve been gifted and received from mine has been incredible, and the cost savings have been significant.”

 One user suggested, “Meal planning helped us avoid a lot of waste.”
 You can plan out several meals that use the same ingredients, which would reduce waste.
 “I hate when I make a meal with fresh vegetables and don’t use all the vegetables.
 They end up going bad in my refrigerator.”